 28/30 Fishmarket Road, Rye, East Sussex, TN31 7LP

-If you are looking for other great places to stay in Rye, please check out airbnb (click the link to claim your £14 discount from us).
+If you are looking for other great places to stay in Rye, you can also check out airbnb (click the link to claim your £14 discount from us).

 If you like long walks, make your way to Camber Castle.
 It’s a little bit outside the town, but it’s a lovely walk in the fields with sheep munching grass and little lambs staring your way.